RFNS Kiro (203)

 RFNS Kiro (203) was one of three Pacific Forum patrol boats operated by Fiji.
 She was the last of the three to be launched, in May 1995, and the first to be retired, when she ran aground and was deemed unsalvable, in 2016.

 Background

-Shortly after the United Nations Convention on the Law of the Sea extended a 200 km exclusive economic zone to all maritime nations, Australia agreed to design, build, and then donate small patrol vessels to its smaller fellow members of the Pacific Forum, so they could exercise sovereignty over their zones.
+Shortly after the United Nations Convention on the Law of the Sea extended a 200 km exclusive economic zone (EEZ) to all maritime nations, Australia agreed to design, build, and then donate small patrol vessels to its smaller fellow members of the Pacific Forum, so they could exercise sovereignty over their extended EEZs.
 In addition to Kiro, Kula and Kikau Australia provided to Fiji, Australia provided 19 other vessels to 11 other small maritime countries, delivered between 1985 and 1995.
 Australia has designed and will build a new, larger and more capable replacement class, the Guardian-class patrol boats, which will be delivered from 2018 to 2023.